Car Won’t Start? 5 Signs of a Bad Starter

 5. Oil Leaks:

-In some instances, an oil leak from the engine can seep into the starter, causing it to malfunction.
+An oil leak from the engine can sometimes seep into the starter, causing it to malfunction.
 Regular checks for oil leaks and timely repairs can prevent this issue from causing further damage to the starter.

 How to Solve a Bad Car Starter?

-Encountering a faulty starter can be incredibly frustrating, especially when you’re in a rush.
-While a bad starter typically requires professional attention, there are a few temporary solutions that can help you get your car running in a pinch.
+Encountering a faulty starter can be incredibly frustrating, especially in a rush.
+While a bad starter typically requires professional attention, a few temporary solutions can help you get your car running in a pinch.

 1. Safely Park Your Car: